qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlaps
 ........

 Tests whether a geometry overlaps another.
-Returns true if the geometries share space, are of the same dimension, but are not completely contained by each other.
+Returns TRUE if the geometries share space, are of the same dimension, but are not completely contained by each other.

 .. list-table::
    :widths: 15 85